-The Company actively targets Poland, which economy is believed to be the most attractive amongst CEE economies.
+We actively target Poland, where the economy is believed to be the most attractive amongst CEE economies.

-The Company makes investments both on its own and, where appropriate, with joint venture partners in residential, industrial, retail, office and leisure properties in order to create an appropriately balanced portfolio of income-generating properties and development projects.
+We investment both on our own and, where appropriate, with joint venture partners in residential, industrial, retail, office and leisure properties in order to create an appropriately balanced portfolio of income-generating properties and development projects.

-The Company may employ leverage to enhance returns on equity.
+We may employ leverage to enhance returns on equity.
 Wherever possible, the Directors intend to seek financing on a non-recourse, asset by asset basis.
 The Company has no set limit on its overall level of gearing.
-However, it is anticipated that the Company shall employ a gearing ratio of up to 75 per cent of the total value of its interest in income-generating properties within its property portfolio.
+However, it is anticipated that the Company shall employ a gearing ratio of up to 75% of the total value of its interest in incomegenerating properties within its property portfolio.